 What is the issue?

-To fix the issue
+To apply the patch

 The patch is in a stream file named PF528.SAVF.
 This should be uploaded to your home directory in binary form and the following commands issued.